PDob02/Group_Project_May_2022/technology.md

 For the dashboard portion of the project we will be using Dash, which provides a Python interface for interactive web-based components.

 ## Technologies installed in ML Environment
-We started with the install provided to us in the Bootcamp and added the following technologies to help with our analysis:
+We started with the install machine learning environment provided to us in the Bootcamp and added the following technologies to help with our analysis:
 * Pip install dash
 * Pip install dash-bootstrap-components
 * Pip install splinter